 The magnitude of any contribution rate increase needed to make up any funding deficit (if one were to occur) is affected by the Program's maturity level.
 As the DBS Program becomes more mature (i.e., the number of retirees grows compared to the number of actives, and the accumulated assets grow compared to payroll), it becomes more difficult to emerge from a deficit position (if one were to occur in the future).
-One indicator of this maturity is the Asset Volatility Ratio (AVR), which is equal to the Fair Market Value of Assets divided by total payroll (we have used the payroll for all active Defined Benefit Program members).
+One indicator of this maturity is the Asset Volatility Ratio (AVR), which is equal to the Fair Market Value of Assets divided by total payroll.
 The AVR is a current measure since it is based on the current level of assets and will vary from year to year.

-For the DBS Program, the current AVR is equal to 0.42.
-This means that for each 1% asset loss (in relation to the assumed investment return), there would need to be an increase in contributions equivalent to 0.42% of one-year's payroll to make up for this loss.
+For the DBS Program, the current AVR is equal to 0.53.
+This means that for each 1% asset loss (in relation to the assumed investment return), there would need to be an increase in contributions equivalent to 0.53% of one-year's payroll to make up for this loss.
 However, this type of contribution increase would only be needed if the DBS Program were to move to a deficit position.
 It should be noted that there is no current mechanism to provide deficit reduction contributions to the DBS Program.
-Additionally, the DBS Program interest credit rates have been historically been less than the assumed investment return, so it is possible the DBS Program could emerge from a deficit position without additional contributions.
+Additionally, the DBS Program interest credit rates have historically been less than the assumed investment return, so it is possible the DBS Program could emerge from a deficit position without additional contributions.